MaestroJolly/logo-fynder/README.md

 - [Node.js](https://nodejs.org/en/download/) - It is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 This is needed to start this app, please click [here](https://nodejs.org/en/download/) to download and install this.
 - [NPM](https://nodejs.org/en/download/) - npm is a package manager for the JavaScript programming language.
 It is the default package manager for the JavaScript runtime environment Node.js.
 This usually comes along with Node.js installed.
-- Basic knowledge of HTML, CSS, Node.js
+- Basic knowledge of HTML, CSS, JavaScript, Node.js

 ## How To Get Started